Henryk Waniek: Life

-Henryk Waniek was born in Oświęcim, a small town near Krakow that is generally identified in English-language sources by its pre-1945 German name as Auschwitz.
+Henryk Waniek was born in Oświęcim, a small town near Kraków.
 The family moved to nearby Katowice in January 1945, and it was there that he later attended school, passing his school final exams ("Matura") in 1962 and then taking a year out to work in a Katowice book shop.
 In 1964 he enrolled at the Kraków Academy of Fine Arts.
 During 1965/66 he studied at the University of Kraków.
-During this period he was also one of those involved in the (politically unreliable, in the eyes of some) Dyskusyjny klub filmowy "Kino-oko" (film club) in Katowice (an hour to the west of Krakow), becoming club president in 1966.
+During this period he was also one of those involved in the (politically unreliable, in the eyes of some) Dyskusyjny klub filmowy "Kino-oko" (film club) in Katowice, becoming club president in 1966.

 As a student he came under the influence of Barbarą and Henryk Ziembicki, known for a fantastical-magical artistic approach.
 The adjective "magical" is one he continues to apply to his artistic style.
 He also joined the Oneiron Group, founded in 1967, and sometimes known as the "Spiritual Insights League".
 Other members included Antoni Halor and Andrzej Urbanowicz.
 Members of the group turned to magic and alchemy as well as the philosophy and religions of the Far East, attempting to access and use for artistic purposes differing levels of consciousness.
 During the 1960s and 1970s they held regular sessions, made films and distributed "New Unpretentious Holy Scripture in Pictures" ("Nowe Bezpretensjonalne Pismo Święte w Obrazkach") a periodical, published using a duplicating machine and distributed to homes and artists' studios.
 It took the form of a document wallet containing manuscripts, typescripts, drawings, photographs and recordings.

 In 1970 he obtained a diploma in poster art and graphic art techniques, studying with professors Tadeusza Grabowskiego and Andrzej Pietsch.
 After graduating he worked briefly at the "State Lyceum of Fine Arts" ("Państwowym Liceum Sztuk Plastycznych") in Katowice as an art teacher, and as a lecturer at the Art Department of the University of Silesia in Katowice.
 In 1976 he received an Italian government scholarship for a study trip to Florence.
 Directly afterwards, he was a recipient of a scholarship from the Kosciuszko Foundation in New York City.

 In 1980 Waniek relocated away from Silesia.
 Since then he has lived and worked in Brwinów a short distance to the west of Warsaw, though he has continued to visit Silesia several times a year.
 In the context of his art, he has been quoted as saying that since moving away he has come to understand Silesia better ("Lepiej zrozumiałem Śląsk").